tapilab/is-hparik11/README.md

 ## Conclusions / Future Work

 1. Keep collecting more data to get better accuracy.
-2. Try to diminish testing error and remove noise from data.
+2. Try to lessen testing error and remove noise from data.
+3. Regularize the Deep Models using Dropout.
+4. Use more age groups, and predict the age.